HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 condition for `x` being prime, according to the remarks above.

-All in all, this algorithm is an interesting mix between the Erathosenes Sieve (that would maintain a list of all integers up to x), and a naive test of divisibility by primes, up to
+All in all, this algorithm is an interesting mix between the Eratosthenes Sieve (that would maintain a list of all integers up to x), and a naive test of divisibility by primes, up to
 $$\sqrt{x}$$.
 Figure 2 contains my humble attempt to visualize (some aspects of) the algorithm for the first few prime numbers.